UdaikaranSingh/recordLinkage/reports/checkpoint1.md

 4. randomness parameter $0 < p < 1$
 5. maximum number of categories

 The number of rows allows us to dynamically scale up our project.
-By testing our pipeleine on smaller inputs, we will able to identify and address problems on a smaller scale before attempting to increase the scope of the project.
+By testing our pipeline on smaller inputs, we will able to identify and address problems on a smaller scale before attempting to increase the scope of the project.
 For example, a question that we hope to address is whether our model will be able to effectively capture a composite strong key within the fake dataset.

 Also, the parameter for the maximum number of categories will allow us to see how our models performs in sparser representation.
 For example, as the number of categories grows, we would expect the performance of the model to suffer.
 However, this would allow us to characterize this relationship more precisely.